 Highlights of the 2013-14 season include extensive tours of Europe, the United States and Asia with countertenor Philippe Jaroussky; concerts with contralto Marie-Nicole Lemieux in France and Belgium, performances with cellist Gautier Capuçon including in Vienna’s Musikverein; and tours with recorder player Maurice Steger this winter and violinist Giuliano Carmignola next summer.

-Highlights of the 2011-12 season included Vivaldi’s Stabat Mater and Gloria at the Bruge Concertgebouw; concerts in Lisbon and France with soprano Patricia Petibon; performances of their pasticcio of Metastasio’s L’Olimpiade in London, Dijon, Brussels, Paris, Athens, Rome and Siena; performances with violinist Giuliano Carmignola at the Enescu Festival, and the Gstaad and Dubrovnik festivals; in Italy and Russia with Ms Basso, with recorder player Anna Fusek in the Czech Republic, and with Simone Kermes in Poland, as well as performances of Baroque multi-instrument concertos throughout Europe.
+The past two seasons have included a nine-city United States tour of the Orchestra’s Baroque concertos program featuring internal soloists; the season-opening concert of Sala Santa Cecilia in Rome’s Auditorium Parco della Musica; Vivaldi’s Stabat Mater and Gloria at the Bruge Concertgebouw; concerts in Lisbon and France with soprano Patricia Petibon; performances of Metastasio’s L’Olimpiade in London, Dijon, Brussels, Paris, Athens and Siena; performances with Mr. Carmignola at the Enescu, Gstaad and Dubrovnik festivals; with recorder player Anna Fusek in the Czech Republic, and in Italy and Russia with mezzo-soprano Romina Basso.

-04/2013 - PLEASE DESTROY ANY PREVIOUSLY DATED MATERIALS.
+06/2014 - PLEASE DESTROY ANY PREVIOUSLY DATED MATERIALS.

 MODIFIED VERSIONS MUST BE APPROVED BY ALLIANCE ARTIST MANAGEMENT.